Hybrid basis and multi-center grid method for strong-field processes

 In Becke’s original scheme \cite{becke1988}, each atomic grid must span the entire continuum quantization volume, greatly increasing the number of grid points and leading to severe limitation in the treatment of molecules with many centers.
 Moreover, this construction introduces a mismatch at the interface between the molecular and external spherical regions that can lead to a loss of accuracy.
 In the modified Becke scheme \cite{gharibnejad2021}, we confine the atomic grids by modifying the atomic weight as $w_a^{At}(\vec r)=w_a(\vec r)f^{At}(|\vec{r} - \vec{R}_{a}|)$, where $f^{At}$ is a monotonically decaying factor that smoothly switches off the weight associated with a shell of radius $R^{At}$ centered at atom $a$.
 While various functional forms are possible, we use the smooth, monotonic cutoff

 where $\erf$ denotes the error function.
 We chose $\alpha$ so that the function $f^{At}$ is effectively unity at the atomic center and negligible for $r\ge R^{At}$ to accuracy $\delta<10^{-15}$.
-We add a single-center “master” grid placed at the same molecular origin as the external grid, choosing element boundaries that coincide with those of the FEDVRs.
+We add a single-center “master” grid placed at the same molecular origin as the external grid, choosing element boundaries that coincide with those of the FEDVR functions.
 The master-grid weights are defined as $w_{0}(\vec{r}) = 1 - \sum_{a} w_{a}(\vec{r})$, with $w_{0}(\vec{R}_{a}) = 0\ \forall a$.
 The atomic grids lie well within the molecular region $\Omega_m$, while the interstitial and asymptotic parts of the integrand are captured by the master grid.
 The master grid has radius $R_m$, so that it carries essentially all the weight near the boundary between $\Omega_m$ and $\Omega_e$.
 Consequently, the same electronic integral can be written as